engintron/engintron.com/docs/pages/install.md

 ### Installing Engintron for the first time

 Installation is a process that lasts only a few minutes.

 You'll need root SSH access to your cPanel server.

-Also check the current requirements (listed lower).
-If everything is ok, log in as root and type (or copy/paste) the following command:
+If everything is ok, log in as root and type the following command:

 ```
 curl -sSL https://raw.githubusercontent.com/engintron/engintron/master/engintron.sh | bash -s -- install